Suitcases on a rainy road in Ireland. Planning what to pack for Ireland?

 It’s easy to presume, with Ireland’s cold and unpredictable climate, that you will need a few heavy layers to get you through your trip.

 But… that's the thing, it’s unpredictable….
 One minute it is sunny the next there is a torrential rain storm.
+So, packing a rain jacket is a non-negotiable!

 And the last thing you want is to be stuck in clothing that is either too hot or too warm.